 Due to the nature of running, most injuries occur in the leg.
 Common running leg injuries include:

 - Shin splints

 - Plantarfascia pain/plantarfasciopathy

 While there are a wide range of running injuries, the underlying treatment approach is consistent.
 Treatment for running injuries will typically include:

-- Deloading the area: this may include hands on treatment from your physio, including joint treatment, dry needling, massage, nerve treatment or taping.
-As well as modifying your training to an appropriate level – this may be a reduction in volume, swapping out some running for cross-training such as bike or pool sessions or occasionally a short period of complete rest
+- Deloading the area: this may include hands on treatment from your physio.
+For example, joint treatment, dry needling, massage, nerve treatment or taping.
+As well as modifying your training to an appropriate level.
+This may be a reduction in volume, swapping out some running for cross-training such as bike or pool sessions or occasionally a short period of complete rest.

 - Appropriate reloading: Once symptoms have decreased alongside improved mobility and strength, the goal shifts to getting you back into full training.
 Your physio will work collaboratively to create a gradual return to training schedule

 How to know when to see a physio for your running injury?

 As mentioned, some general muscle aches are to be expected from running.
 However, knowing the difference between normal training soreness and injury pain is important.
 Many common running injuries start out mildly and get worse over time.
 What most people think of as small niggles, are often the early signs of an injury and should be addressed sooner, rather than later.

 Delayed onset muscle soreness is the main common running pain that is not a cause for concern.
 This is a dull generalised ache across the whole muscle (or a number of muscles).
 It usually occurs 1-2 days after a big training session.
 It should ease slightly with gentle movement (such as going for a walk or light run) and resolve entirely around the 48-hour mark.
 Most other common running pains are the start of injuries and should be addressed by a physio sooner rather than later.
 Key signs to look for include: